Bairavaa

-Bairavaa is a 2017 Indian Tamil-language action thriller film.
-The film written and directed by Bharathan, and produced by B. Venkatarama Reddy.
+Bairavaa is a 2017 Indian Tamil-language action thriller film The film was written and directed by Bharathan, and produced by B. Venkatarama Reddy.
 The film stars Vijay in the titular role alongside Keerthy Suresh, Jagapathi Babu, Daniel Balaji, Sathish, Thambi Ramaiah, Mime Gopi, Sija Rose, Harish Uthaman and Aparna Vinod.

 The music was composed by Santhosh Narayanan, while the editing and cinematography were handled by Praveen K. L. and M. Sukumar.
 After entering production in early 2016, the film progressed under the tentative title of Vijay 60, before being named as Bairavaa during September 2016.

 Bairavaa was released on 12 January 2017 and received mixed to positive reviews from critics.

 Plot

 Bairavaa is a collection agent for ICCI Bank in Chennai, willing to employ even violent means to get back money from debtors.
 During his manager's daughter's wedding, he comes across Malarvizhi, a medical student from Kallidaikurichi in Tirunelveli district, and falls in love with her.
 He cutely talks to her and tries to get to know her.
 When he goes to the Koyambedu bus station to propose his love to Malar before she leaves Chennai, he notices her cornered by a group of thugs who plan to kill her as she is allegedly involved in an attack on Union Minister's son Charan.
 However, they back off after Periyakannu alias PK from Tirunelveli calls them and tells them not to harm her.
 Bairavaa confronts Malar, who reveals why PK spared her life.

 Past: Malar studies at PK Medical College in Tirunelveli, whose chairman is PK, a butcher-turned-influential gangster and politician, who runs Tirunelveli along with his right-hand man, Kottai Veeran.
 The college has no basic facilities, including a proper building and good doctors.
 Malar and her friend, Vaishali, filed a complaint against the college to the MCI, who decided to suspend the college after noting the poor facilities.
 To save his reputation, PK makes a deal with the MCI officials to revoke the suspension in exchange for them to sleep with a girl from the college.
 Vaishali is the girl chosen by the officials, where she is later found raped and dead from next morning.
 Malar's father, who is a police officer, begins the investigation into PK's involvement in Vaishali's death, but PK kills him in retribution.

 After her father's death, Malar filed a petition against PK in court, where the judge ruled that Malar could not be expelled and must not suffer harm until the court resolves the case.
 Though PK respects the judge's decision, he harasses Malar indirectly through the college lecturers and cuts her power and water supply.
 He plans to kill her once the judge declares the verdict in his favour.
 During the wedding, Malar gives the video evidence of Vaishali's assault to Charan since he can access the NIC to investigate the video.
 Later, PK's henchmen attack Charan, who takes the video evidence and blames Malar.